MicrosoftDocs/cpp-docs/docs/error-messages/tool-errors/linker-tools-error-lnk1120.md

   - "tr-tr"
 ---
 # Linker Tools Error LNK1120
-number unresolved externals
+*number* unresolved externals

- Error LNK1120 gives you a count (`number`) of unresolved externals for this link operation.
-The conditions that cause unresolved externals are described with error [LNK2001](../../error-messages/tool-errors/linker-tools-error-lnk2001.md), which precedes this error message, once for each unresolved external.
+Error LNK1120 gives you a count (*number*) of unresolved externals for this link operation.
+The conditions that cause unresolved externals are described in [Linker Tools Error LNK2001](../../error-messages/tool-errors/linker-tools-error-lnk2001.md), which precedes this error message, once for each unresolved external.

- To resolve this error, correct all of the LNK2001 errors that precede it in the build output.
-For more information, see [Linker Tools Error LNK2001](../../error-messages/tool-errors/linker-tools-error-lnk2001.md).
+To fix this error, correct all of the LNK2001 errors that precede it in the build output.
+This error is not reported when no LNK2001 errors remain.